 4. You know who your audience is and your content and flow is set, now it is time to track your campaign results.
 Monitor the emails you receive the most opens from, most CTR, but don’t forget about the emails who don’t perform well.
 Even though these campaigns are running automatically, it is important to check the report every now and then to see how your prospects are progressing.
 The report will tell you which emails are your most successful as well as which emails need some revision in order to lead to better conversions.

 Lead nurturing doesn’t only show you what content works, it also shows you what content needs revising.
 View How Does Lead Nurturing Work for further information and tips on steps 1-4.
 The next topic in this Lead Nurturing series is making sure that your nurturing campaigns reach their maximum potential with best practices.
-If you need help setting up lead nurturing, please visit our Digital Agency page.
+If you need help setting up lead nurturing, please contact us.